 - a.
-All policies and recorded procedures are current, reviewed annually, and include policies on Equal Opportunities, Health and Safety, E-Safety and Safeguarding. - b.
-Policies are available for all staff and students to read.
+All policies and recorded procedures are current, reviewed annually, and include policies on Equal Opportunities, Health and Safety, E-Safety, Risk Assessment, Careers access policy and Safeguarding. - b.
+Policies are available for all staff and students to read. - 3.
+Staffing.

-3. Staffing.